kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ```
 %>% add_row(word="SPANISH_STOP_WORD")
 ```
-Then we made a graph of the most common words that appeared in the tweets.
+Then I made a graph of the most common words that appeared in the tweets.
 ```
   evoWords %>%
   count(word, sort = TRUE) %>%